elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

-However, this interface is not able to write composite data like classes, collections or unions, because there is no way to express delimiters and metadata about entity itself.
+However, this interface is not able to write composite data like classes, collections, or unions, because there is no way to express delimiters and metadata about the entity itself.
 `CompositeEncoder` serves this purpose.
-It has similar to `Encoder` interface with methods which accept serializable descriptor and current position in structure or case in union.
-Note that it does not extend `Encoder` because once you've started to write structure, you're not allowed to write primitive values without indices.
+It has a similar interface to `Encoder` with methods that accept a descriptor and the current position in a structure or case in a union.
+Note that it does not extend `Encoder` because once you've started to write the structure, you're not allowed to write primitive values without indices.

 ```kotlin
 interface Encoder {